 Estate sale companies do their own marketing utilizing the internet, mailing lists, and contacts in related businesses. ”

-Selling items online is a love-hate relationship for many people, including us.
+Sell it online Selling items online is a love-hate relationship for many people, including us.
 You typically don’t have to share the profit with anyone, depending on the site, but the downside is you have to deal with unreliable leads, calls, people coming to your home and sometimes shipping.
 A few online sale platforms are craig’s list (lower cost items), eBay, Charish (higher end).

 Sell to home stagers